Interview with MacAndrew Jack

 We also stress that graduate training is a beginning and not an end in professional development.
 We encourage students to seek additional specialized training in their areas of interest including Dialectical Behavior Therapy, EMDR, Cognitive Behavioral Therapy, addictions counseling, and so on.
 Some of that they will get in the program, but in the scheme of things, three years of graduate study that is broad based can only be a beginning in any given area.
 All techniques rely on the sound judgment of the therapist, on the ability to discern what intervention to use when.
 The MACP provides this ground for whatever techniques one gravitates toward in their professional life.

-So when a student graduates with a Masters in Contemplative Psychotherapy he or she is extremely well prepared to encounter the intensities of intimate therapeutic relationship, which is the space where real help and healing can take place.
+So when a student graduates with a Masters in Contemplative Psychotherapy & Buddhist Psychology they are extremely well prepared to encounter the intensities of intimate therapeutic relationship, which is the space where real help and healing can take place.
 Agencies both locally and increasingly nationally, know this about our students and seek them out for positions where maturity, trustworthiness, and steadiness are called for.
 Sometimes this takes the specific form of working with people in extreme states, like psychosis or suicidality, but it is also helpful simply working directly with suffering in whatever form.

 If I were to sum it up, I’d say our students learn to awaken the wisdom of their own open heart, and how to work with this in the everyday, grounded reality of human relationship.
 I’d say this is what psychotherapy is really about.

 - Clinical Mental Health Counseling